Options Community Based Day Services & Employment

-Options Employment and Community Based Day Services (CBDS) program serves over 115 individuals.
-Over the past 25 years the program has earned a quality reputation for providing participants with intensive staff supports and using local generic services that promote and facilitate development of natural supports and community inclusion.
+Options Community Based Day Services (CBDS) and Employment Training program serves over 125 individuals.
+For nearly 30 years the program has earned a quality reputation for providing participants with intensive staff supports and using local generic services that promote and facilitate development of natural supports and community inclusion.
 Options also provides MRC and MCB participants with Community Integrated Employment Services (CIES).

 Options Community Based Day Supports (CBDS)

 Options CBDS program advances meaningful and full community inclusion; individuals served have considerable flexibility and choice in the design and selection of their daily activities.
 Although many activities are focused on employment objectives, participants have a wide variety of artistic, recreational, volunteer and career exploration options available too.